-OVERVIEW: The Surdna Foundation has three focus areas: Sustainable Environments, Strong Local Economies, and Thriving Cultures.
-There is not a program dedicated exclusively to higher education, but these focus areas connect to higher ed by supporting research, efforts to implement a wide range of programs in the arts, and increasing the number of local minority, immigrant, or women-owned businesses.
+OVERVIEW: The Surdna Foundation invests in the environment, local economies, and culture.
+There is not a program dedicated exclusively to higher education, but these focus areas connect to universities by supporting research, a wide range of programs in the arts, and efforts to increase the number of local minority, immigrant, or women-owned businesses.

-IP TAKE: Many Surdna grants include a concern with advancing social justice, offering tangible benefits to underserved communities, and sharing of best practices, so be sure to consider those goals when crafting your funding request.
+IP TAKE: Many Surdna grants focus on advancing social justice, offering tangible benefits to underserved communities, and sharing of best practices, so applicants should consider those goals when crafting your funding request.

-PROFILE: Founded in 1917 by John Andrus, a successful medicine manufacturer and distributor, the Surdna foundation is still in large part managed by his descendants.
-Its mission today is to foster “sustainable communities in the United States,” which it defines as being “guided by principles of social justice and distinguished by healthy environments, strong local economies, and thriving cultures.”
-Under that umbrella, the foundation’s three main programs are called Sustainable Environments, Strong Local Economies, and Thriving Cultures.
+PROFILE: Founded in 1917 by John Andrus, a successful medicine manufacturer and distributor, the Surdna foundation is still largely managed by his descendants.
+The foundation seeks to foster “sustainable communities in the United States,” which it defines as being “guided by principles of social justice and distinguished by healthy environments, strong local economies, and thriving cultures.”
+The foundation does not have a dedicated higher education program.
+Instead, it conducts higher education related grantmaking across its three program areas: Sustainable Environments, Inclusive Economies, and Thriving Cultures.

-If you are considering seeking funds, start by reviewing the foundation’s guidelines before submitting a letter of inquiry (accepted year-round).
-If, after a thorough review, you still have questions, the foundation suggests emailing firstname.lastname@example.org or contacting the Grants Manager.
+Grants range from $25,000 to $300,000.
+Interested grantseekers must start by submitting a Letter of Inquiry, accepted year-round.
+Full applications are accepted by invitation only, following a LOI.
 Reviewing Surdna’s past grants is also helpful, but keep in mind that grants from before 2013 were awarded prior to the revision of the foundation’s mission and funding guidelines.